 Once all of the required inputs and files have been provided, the user should first request a single function evaluation from the optimization driver.
 This is strongly recommended in order to identify any potential issues in the various inputs.
-To perform this check, set the value of Operation to perform in ammo.input to 1, and execute the optimization driver from the ammo subdirectory:
+To perform this check, set the value of what_to_do in the &design namelist in design.nml to 1, and execute the optimization driver from the ammo subdirectory:

-'''

 opt_driver > screen.output &

-'''